pantheon-systems/documentation/source/_docs/dns-providers/bluehost.md

 ---
-title: Microsoft Domain Configuration
+title: Bluehost Domain Configuration
-provider: Microsoft
+provider: Bluehost
 dnsprovider: true
-description: Learn how to point your Microsoft domain to a Pantheon site.
+description: Learn how to point your Bluehost domain to a Pantheon site.
 tags: [providers]
 permalink: docs/:basename/
-editpath: going-live/domains/microsoft.md/
+editpath: dns-providers/bluehost.md/
 ---
 ## Before You Begin
 Be sure that you have a: